Yunhyuk-Jeong/vpm-plane-fit-to-camera/com.iyankim.planefittocamera/README.md

 If you encounter issues or have feature requests, please contact the author or open an issue in the repository where this tool is distributed.

 ## 📌 Changelog

+### 1.0.5 – Package Metadata Fix & Compatibility Update

+-   Updated package.json to use the correct author object format required by the VRChat VPM specification.
+    This resolves installation failures in VCC where the package could not be deserialized correctly.
+-   Improved overall compatibility with the VRChat Creator Companion package installer.
+-   No functional changes to runtime/editor behavior; this update focuses on fixing package metadata for proper distribution.

 ### **1.0.4 – Multi-Plane Support & Plane-Only Refactor**